Scarabaeus1031/NEXAH/NAVIGATOR/CORE/SYSTEM_STATE.md

 NEXAH demonstrates:

 > **complex systems can be reconstructed as structured fields
-> with controllable trajectories and stable convergence**
+> with constrained navigation and stable convergence**

 ---